nayname/IAMY/README.md

 This project currently supports generating code for the following object types and corresponding Andromeda Apps:

-*   **nft marketplace** The Marketplace ADO is a smart contract that allows you to sell your NFTs in a marketplace.
+*   **marketplace** The Marketplace ADO is a smart contract that allows you to sell your NFTs in a marketplace.

 *   **cw20** The CW20 ADO is a smart contract to initiate a standard CW20 token.
 CW20 is a specification for fungible tokens based on CosmWasm.